Ashutosh Tewari: Covid-19 Relief in India

 Tewari responded to the COVID-19 crisis in India by rallying together with his team at the Department of Urology, his charitable organization Global Prostate Cancer Research Foundation, and the Mount Sinai Health System leadership, to donate over 450 pallets with over $4 million worth of oxygen concentrators, ventilators, BiPap machines and PPE equipment.
 The life-supporting devices were shipped to Mumbai and distributed to hospitals across India.

 The initiative, called Project Heal India, was supported by actor Anupam Kher along with Baba Kalyani, the chairman and managing director of Bharat Forge, who assisted in coordinating the distribution of the essential supplies in India.

 Mount Sinai Robert F. Smith Mobile Prostate Cancer Screening Unit Program

 The Mount Sinai Robert F. Smith Mobile Prostate Cancer Screening Unit Program was launched to support prostate health in Black communities through mobile screening appointments and follow-up visits with urologists at Mount Sinai Hospital.
 The project, funded through a grant by philanthropist Robert F. Smith, is in response to the higher incidence and mortality of prostate cancer in Black men.
 Expected to launch in 2021, the program, headed by Tewari, will partner with local communities and raise prostate cancer awareness.

-Awards and honors

-In December 2024, Tewari was awarded the Golden Robot Award for 2024.
-This prestigious award was bestowed by Merryl and James Tisch during a gala event at the Pierre Hotel.
-The award recognizes excellence in surgical innovations for cancer patients and marks a significant leap in medical innovation and patient care.
-Along with receiving the Golden Robot Award, Tewari announced the formation of the Golden Robot Society.
-This society inducted some of the top robotic surgeons from around the globe.

-In May 2023, Tewari was named to Crain's New York Business Journal's 2023 Notable Health Care Leaders list.
-This recognition honors individuals in health care who are deemed to be influencing change through their executive responsibility, leadership abilities, medical expertise, achievements, philanthropic endeavors, and innovation.

-Tewari was honored for his contributions during the pandemic in Crain's Notable in Health Care 2021.
-He also received the prestigious Gold Cystoscope Award in 2012 for his contributions to the field of urologic oncology.

-Tewari is the recipient of the Albert Nelson Marquis Lifetime Achievement Award by Marquis Who's Who and certified as Most Compassionate Doctor by Vitals.com.
+Personal life

+Tewari is married to Mamta Tewari.

+Tewari is the father to otolaryngologist, Apoorva Ramaswamy.
+Apoorva is the wife of entrepreneur and politician who is the Republican nominee for the governor of Ohio, Vivek Ramaswamy.